Break strategies compared: which method fits your workflow

 • If your method failed, switch to the backup strategy that fits your work type and repeat the test

-For deeper strategies on breaks and movement, explore our guides on breaks and movement for productivity, how to take a break with science-backed strategies, and smart breaks at work.
+For broader context on breaks and movement, the breaks and movement for productivity guide covers the full framework.
+You can also explore how to take a break with science-backed strategies and smart breaks at work.

 Frequently asked questions